SaumyajeetDas/GodGenesis/README.md

 # Welcome To God Genesis

 God Genesis is a C2 server purely coded in Python3 created to help Red Teamers and Penetration Testers.
-Currently It only supports TCP reverse shell but wait a min, its a FUD.
+Currently It only supports TCP reverse shell but wait a min, its a FUD and can give u admin shell from any targeted WINDOWS Machine.

 The List Of Commands It Supports :-